 Which is why it is easy to get carried away and ask all of your visitors to subscribe to your notifications right on their first visit.

-But they are misusing the push notification channel.
+But they are misusing the channel.

 When you ask the first-time visitor to subscribe to your notifications, they might say something to the tune of “Hey, thanks for the offer, I’d rather decline”.